-The MHLW will publish the annual summary report of the progresses and the results of monitoring inspections carried out under this Plan and inspections conducted in response to inspection orders, etc., the yearly trends of the results and the guidance over importers around August of the following fiscal year.
-Meanwhile, interim report of the first half of the fiscal year (from April to September) will be published around December.
+The MHLW publishes the annual summary report of the progresses and the results of monitoring inspections carried out under this Plan and inspections conducted in response to inspection orders, etc., the yearly trends of the results and the guidance over importers around August of the following fiscal year.
+The interim report of the first half of the fiscal year (from April to September) is published around December.

-(iv) Efforts to facilitate risk communication about food safety
+(iv) Efforts to facilitate risk communication on food safety

-The MHLW will introduce a public comment process to gather opinions about the draft Monitoring and Guidance Plan for the next fiscal year.
-In addition, as risk communication about food safety, the MHLW will hold sessions for information exchange in cooperation with local governments and other concerned ministries and agencies, and concerned bodies, as well as will provide consumers, business operators, etc. with information about the details of the Monitoring and Guidance Plan and the details of its progress by utilizing the website and official SNS of the MHLW (e.g. Food Safety Information Twitter, etc.), and thereby striving for mutual understanding on efforts and knowledge related to food safety.
+The MHLW introduces a public comment process to invite opinions on the draft Monitoring and Guidance Plan for the next fiscal year.
+In addition, for better mutual understanding on efforts and knowledge related to food safety, as risk communication, the MHLW hold sessions for information exchange in cooperation with local governments and other concerned ministries and agencies, and concerned bodies, to provide consumers, business operators, etc. with the details of the Monitoring and Guidance Plan and its progress by utilizing the website and official SNS of the MHLW (e.g., Food Safety Information Twitter, etc.).